danieljgerhardt/WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 - Clustered Deferred
   - The clustered deferred renderer is similar to Forward+ but with the addition of deferred rendering.
 In the first pass, the depth, normal, and color are written to a single 4 channel texture.
 Then, in the second pass, the position is reconstructed from depth, and the same lighting strategy from Forward+ is used.

-To toggle between the modes on the webpage or change the number of lights, use the controls at the top right of the page.
+To toggle between the modes or change the number of lights, use the controls at the top right of the page.

 ### Credits